 (Author's Notes: This was my first fic focusing on Kouguni.
 I wanted to explore two characters who are relegated to the background and hardly acknowledged by fans at all.
 I've since developed their characters quite a bit – making them capable of actual love both romantic and familial, giving them some other good points, etc., but this I suppose is more in-character because they were hardly developed at all in canon.

 I own no one here, I make no profit, I love constructive criticism, I wish more people would pay attention to these two.
 Or really, any characters/pairings at all besides Taishakuten/Lord Ashura, Yasha/Ashura, Bishamonten/Kisshouten, or Souma/Kendappa.
 This manga has many other really interesting characters, guys, many of which are far better people than the popular ones.
 Aguni and Koumokuten, obviously, don't fall into that category though.)

 Her Master Is Beautiful

-She sets a foot upon the head of yet another warrior, pressing down with her steel, sharp boot.
-The man shrieks, the certain knowledge that he will die at the hand of this armored woman as his people burn alive leaving him a weakling, for all he has fought valiantly.
-She kills him with a single downward thrust of her sword, grinning.
+She sets a foot upon the head of yet another warrior, pressing down with her heavy boot.
+The man shrieks, the certain knowledge that he will die at the hand of this dark-skinned armored woman as his people burn alive leaving him a weakling, for all he has fought valiantly.
+She kills him with a single downward thrust of her massive scimitar, grinning.